bdtinc/maskcam/README.md

 *NOTE:* If you want to change any of the `database.env` values after building the containers, the easiest thing to do is to delete the `pgdata` volume by running `docker volume rm pgdata`.
 It will also delete all stored database information and statistics.

-After editing the database environment file, you're ready to build all the containers and run them in a single command:
+After editing the database environment file, you're ready to build all the containers and run them with a single command:

 ```
 docker-compose up -d
 ```

 Wait a couple minutes after issuing the command to make sure that all containers are built and running.
-Then, check the IP of the new docker server by issuing `ifconfig` and finding the IP of the `docker0` interface.
-(Typically, it looks something like `172.17.0.1`.)
+Then, check the IP of your server by issuing `ifconfig` (you might use `127.0.0.1` for testing if the server is on your current computer, but remember to use your computer's network address instead when accessing from the Jetson)

 Next, open a web browser and enter the server IP to visit the frontend webpage:
 ```
 http://<server IP>:8501/
 ```
-If you see a `ConnectionError` in the frontend, wait a couple more minutes and reload the page.
+If you see a `ConnectionError` in the frontend, wait a couple more seconds and reload the page.
 The backend container can take some time to finish the database setup.

-*NOTE:* If you're setting the server up on a remote instance like an AWS EC2, make sure you have ports `1883` and `8501` open for inbound and outbound traffic.
+*NOTE:* If you're setting the server up on a remote instance like an AWS EC2, make sure you have ports `1883` (MQTT) and `8501` (web frontend) open for inbound and outbound traffic.

 ### Setup a device with your server